aws-powertools/powertools-lambda-java/docs/utilities/serialization.md

 ---
-title: Utilities
+title: Serialization Utilities
 description: Utility
 ---

-This module contains a set of utilities you may use in your Lambda functions, mainly associated with other modules like [validation](validation.md) and [idempotency](idempotency.md).
+This module contains a set of utilities you may use in your Lambda functions, mainly associated with other modules like [validation](validation.md) and [idempotency](idempotency.md), to manipulate JSON.

 ## JMESPath functions